Kalagavathi24/Docker-Kubernetes-AWS-Training/README.md

-1.Gone through Docker training, and Docker docs for some references
+1.Completed Docker training and referred to Docker documentation for additional understanding.

-2.Learned Docker Images and Containers
+2.Gained hands-on experience with Docker images and containers.

-3.Built images using docker build command
+3.Created custom Docker images using the docker build command.